CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 ![Access](./media/overview/analytical-page.png)

-Navigating through the MO360 view:
+Navigating through the plugin (In the below example, MO360 has been taken as a reference for analyzing Manufacturing Order transactions):

 ![Access](./media/overview/analytical-page-mo360.png)